 To experience all that Alachua County offers, the DMV will help you reach your destination!
 If you are a new resident in the state of Florida, you must visit the DMV before you can legally drive.
-For your convenience, Alachua County has three DMV locations, all of which are in Gainesville.
+For your convenience, Alachua County has three Gainesville DMV locations.

 Alachua County DMV Offices & Services: